Article

 Floor space

-Floor space is often overlooked in calf accommodation but providing calves with plenty of room will reduce disease pressure and unwanted stress, and promote positive social behaviour and calf comfort.
+Floor space is often overlooked in calf accommodation but calves need room to grow.
+Adequate space reduces stress, lowers disease pressure and promotes comfort and positive social behavior.

 Solid barriers between pens

-Research by Lago et al. (2006) found that creating a single solid barrier between calf pens reduced prevalence of respiratory disease.
+Research (Lago et al., 2006) shows that creating a single solid barrier between calf pens reduced prevalence of respiratory disease.

 Throughput of calves